Kazooki123/portfolio/app/blogs/posts/claude-post.md

 ---
-title: Claude's New Feature Might Be Scary
+title: 'Claude's New Feature Might Be Scary'
 date: '2024-10-26'
 excerpt: 'A dive into Claude's new feature where it can access your computer'
 ---